 Guideline Adopted:

-Guideline
+Guideline Reviewed:

 Reviewed:

-COUNCIL GUIDELINE BUSINESS STREETSCAPE GRANT GUIDELINES Guideline No: Adopted by Council: Next review date: Senior Manager: Director Infrastructu ure Development and Wo rks Responsible Officer: Economic & Busine ess Development Coordin ator Functional Area: Infrastructure Deve lopment and Works Introduction & Background The West Wimmera Business Streetscape Grant program is aimed at encouraging building owners and business operators to upgrade the appearance of building facades and to improve accessibility to premises.
+COUNCIL GUIDELINE BUSINESS STREETSCAPE GRANT GUIDELINES Guideline No: Adopted by Council: Next review date: Senior Manager: Director Infrastructure Development and Works Responsible Officer: Economic & Business Development Coordinator Functional Area: Infrastructure Deve elopment and Works Introduction & Background The West Wimmera Business Streetscape Grant program is aimed at encouraging building owners and business operators to upgrade the appearance of building facades and to improve accessibility to premises.
 Purpose & Objectives The purpose of the program is to beautify the region's local shops by improving the streetscape and ensuring universal access.
 Through providing financial assistance the program aims to develop a stronger partnership between Council, building owners and business operators in making overall improvements to the building façade.
 To provide financial assistance to encourage building owners and business operators to undertake works to upgrade the facades of buildings and access to those buildings within the Shire.
-The program will benefit the broader community by: Making places more attractive, comfortable and confident business and spending time in the main street precincts.
-Increasing activity in the local shopping precincts which wi ain street precincts. ng precincts which will generate Providing universal access for everyone, not just people with a disability.
+Making places more attractive, comfortable and confident for doing business and spending time in the main street precincts.
+Increasing activity in the local shopping precincts which will generate more business and attract new business to the area.
+Providing universal access for everyone, not just people with a disability.
 Good access will benefit the aged and people with prams and young children.

-Levels of Funding Tier 1 - Non-Active Shopfront Rejuvenation - Up to the maximum amount of \$500 - reimbursement upon successful application only.
+Levels of Tier 1 - Non-Active Shopfront Rejuvenation - Up to the maximum amount of Funding \$500 - reimbursement upon successful application only.
 Tier 2 - Self completed works up to the maximum amount of \$3000 +GST.
 Tier 3 - Work undertaken by a contractor up to maximum amount of \$5000 +GST.
 Other grant submissions: Community groups, who are not eligible to apply for Tiers 1 - 3 can apply for the Streetscape Community Group Grant of up to a maximum of \$1500.
 Applicants for key landmark buildings or where the proposal includes the upgrading of Council owned infrastructure e.g. footpaths, street furniture, may be able to negotiate a larger Council contribution considering the significance of the building to the streetscape.
 Key landmark buildings are often located on corners or have a wider than average frontage increasing the costs of works.
 Eligibility and Assessment Criteria Applicants for funding will be assessed against the following criteria and will be awarded until the financial allocation for the program has been exhausted.
-The following matters will be assessed in determining if a grant application is successful: a) The application is for facade or access improvement works to a retail/ commercial building. b) The applicant must be a small business owner.
-A small business is defined as a business employing less than 20 people.
-The business must be operating for Tier 2-3. c) The proposed works are consistent with or compliment any approved colour palette, facade design and/or streetscape for the area.
+Assessment Applicants for funding will be assessed against the following criteria and will be awarded until the financial allocation for the program has been Assessment Applicants for funding will be assessed against the following criteria and will be awarded until the financial allocation for the program has been exhausted.
+The following matters will be assessed in determining if a grant application is Assessment Applicants for funding will be assessed against the following criteria and will be awarded until the financial allocation for the program has been exhausted.
+The following matters will be assessed in determining if a grant application is successful: a) The application is for facade or access improvement works to a retail colour palette, facade design and/or streetscape for the area.